chr1s-31x/PocketHealth-Internship-Challenge/README.md

 2. We'd like to modify the server to run on port 80.
 Please make the appropriate modification.

     - **Modification**: Updated the server's listening port from 8080 to 80 in main.go by setting LISTENING_PORT to '80'.
-Correspondingly, adjusted the apiUrl in both environment.prod.ts and environment.ts to reflect this change
+Correspondingly, adjusted the apiUrl in both environment.prod.ts and environment.ts accordingly.

 3. There is a bug where the POST "/register" isn’t returning the User ID.
 Instead it returns an empty string.
 Find and fix this bug.